ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 requests that might be used to identify Clients, with the exception of information that a Client is aware of.

-Finally, a relay can also generate responses, though it assumed to not be able to examine the content of a request (other than to observe the choice of key identifier, KDF, and AEAD), so it is also assumed that it cannot generate an Encapsulated Response.
+Finally, a relay can also generate responses, though it is assumed to not be able to examine the content of a request (other than to observe the choice of key identifier, KDF, and AEAD), so it is also assumed that it cannot generate an Encapsulated Response.